Long Beach Lawyer For Death Benefits

 If the work injury, which caused the employee’s death, occurred on or after January 1, 2013, the deceased employee’s dependents can recover up to $10,000.00 in burial expenses.
 For workers’ compensation injuries that occurred prior to January 1, 2013, the dependents can recover burial expenses of a lesser amount.

 Beyond the burial expenses, however, you can claim other kinds of damages when you lose a loved one through the course of doing their job.
 For example, you could claim “lost wages.”
-Your loved one was going to continue working for a long time.
+Your loved one may have planned on continuing to work.
 They took pride in putting food on your table.
 We can help you to receive compensation for the money that they would have made, going on into the future.
 You counted on that money to be there, and now that your loved one is gone, it’s in jeopardy.
 We can help.

 In addition to that, the loss of someone that you love is indescribable.
 A dollar amount cannot be put on the life of someone you care for.
 That’s why, in these kinds of cases, you’re able to claim compensation for intangible losses as well.
 Losing a loved one makes everything that much more challenging.
 You’ll feel the lost partnership from their absence, the very real reduction of the quality of your life — these are all legitimate.
 You deserve to be compensated for them, just as much as burial expenses or anything else that might be considered more “tangible.”
 We can help you to find which damages you should file for, then will represent you aggressively.